Extinction135/TSK/Design.md

 + InventoryScreen - where the hero inspects and selects their loadout.
 + SummaryScreen - displays metrics about the player's performance in the dungeon.
 + OverworldScreen - displays the map and locations.
 Player chooses location to fast travel to.
++ VendorScreen - allows the player to purchase products from a variety of vendors.

 ## UWP App Limitations
 + Target ram useage is < 128mb.
 + Monogame framework takes up around 50mb.
 + Sound files take up the most ram, so they're mono at 22k.

 ## Rendering Optimizations
 + The game renders to a 640x360 texture.